Neighbors Helping Neighbors

 Reston has many self-governing town house clusters that are fertile ground for establishing village-like projects that help older neighbors age in place.

 Several organized villages exist in Northern Virginia.
-They may rely on staff or volunteers to provide services and some charge fees.
+They may rely on staff or volunteers to provide services and some charge membership fees.
 For example, the Herndon Village Network provides free rides to community residents.

 Don’t Reinvent the Wheel